pallene-lang/pallene/doc/manual.md

 The only time where no context is available is when you declaring a new variable and you have not given a type to it; in that case the array will have type `{ integer }`.

+### Records

+Records are nominal and should be declared in the top level, like the following example.

+    record Point
+        x: float
+        y: float
+    end

+    record Circle
+        center: Point
+        radius: float
+    end

+After the top level declaration, you may create records with the `.new`
+constructor:

+    local p = Point.new(1, 2)
+    local c = Circle.new(p, 3.5)

+You can access the fields with the dot operator:

+    local a = p.x
+    p.y = 2